Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period: Discussion

 We found in Sect.\,\ref{sect:orbital-period} that the orbital period of the ExtEEV, as traced by the times of minimum of the heartbeat, shortens with a mean rate of about 11\,s\,(yr)$^{-1}$.
-Searching for the possible explanation of this change, we considered four different phenomena: emission of gravitational waves, apsidal motion, tidal dissipation of orbital energy, and mass transfer in the system.
+Searching for the possible explanation of this change, we considered five different phenomena: emission of gravitational waves, apsidal motion, light-travel time effect, tidal dissipation of orbital energy, and mass transfer in the system.

 In order to estimate the effect of emission of gravitational waves on the observed $\dot{P}_{\rm orb}$, we used eq.~(5.6) from the work of \cite{1964PhRv..136.1224P}.
-By adopting physical parameters of the ExtEEV obtained by Jaya21 we obtained $\dot{P}_{\rm orb}\approx -$1.5$\,\times\,10^{-6}$\,s\,(yr)$^{-1}$.
+By adopting physical parameters of the ExtEEV obtained by Jaya21, we obtained $\dot{P}_{\rm orb}\approx -$1.5$\,\times\,10^{-6}$\,s\,(yr)$^{-1}$.
 This value is seven orders of magnitude lower than the observed one.
-We conclude that the impact of the emission of gravitational waves on the changes of orbital period is negligible in the ExtEEV and cannot explain the observed value.
+We conclude that the impact of the emission of gravitational waves on the changes in the orbital period is negligible in the ExtEEV and cannot explain the observed value.